Bayesian methods for genetic association analysis with heterogeneous subgroups: From meta-analyses to gene-environment interactions: Discussion

-Essentially, each subgroup is described with its own intercept, $\mu + \beta_e s_i$, and its own genetic effect, $\beta_{e} + \beta_{[g:e]} s_i$.
-(Note, if a marginal effect of subgroup is not included, the model is making a much stronger assumption on equal intercepts for different subgroups, which can be dangerous in practice and may lead to Simpson's paradox (\cite{Bravata2001})).
-Nevertheless, the interaction model still makes stronger assumptions by assuming that the error variances across subgroups are the same.
-In comparison, our models allow this quantity to vary across in subgroups.
-This robust assumption is highly desirable in genetic association context, because, most likely, neither model (\ref{study.lin.model}) nor model (\ref{GxE.lin.model}) captures all factors affecting the phenotype of interest, and confounding factors almost certainly exist.
-In our meta-analysis model, the effect of the unaccounted confounding factors are ``absorbed" by both the intercept and error variance terms, whereas the interaction model, lacking flexible error variance terms, does not possess this property.
+to emphasize that each subgroup has its own intercept, $\mu+ \beta _{e,s_i}$, and its own genetic effect, $\beta_{e} + \beta _{{[g\dvtx e]},s_i}$.
+(If no marginal effect of subgroup is included, the model makes the stronger assumption of equal intercepts for different subgroups, which can be dangerous in practice and may lead to Simpson's paradox [\citet{Bravata2001}].)
+The key difference between this model (\ref{GxElinmodel2}) and ours (\ref{studylinmodel}) is their assumptions on the error variances: our model allows for a different variance in each subgroup, whereas (\ref{GxElinmodel}) assumes them to be equal.
+Allowing for subgroup-specific variances improves robustness and can improve power [\citet{flutre}].

-One important issue that we have largely ignored here is the question of how to weigh evidence of heterogeneity in the data (e.g. large Bayes Factors for high heterogeneity models) against an {\it a priori} belief that, in general, strong heterogeneity might be rare.
-In principle this is straightforward: given a prior distribution on different types of heterogeneity, it is trivial to use the Bayes Factors to compute posterior distributions.
-However, there remains an issue of choice of appropriate priors (an issue that also arises in a disguised form in frequentist approaches, for example in selecting appropriate $p$-value thresholds when testing for heterogeneity).
-Here we have often used (discrete) uniform distributions for convenience.
-In general, one might certainly want to change this, and appropriate priors may be context-dependent.
-For example, in a meta-analysis context, one might put more weight on models allowing for limited heterogeneity (the CEFN prior), whereas in an gene-environment interaction context one might be willing to allow more heterogeneity.
+One important issue that we have largely ignored is the question of how to weigh evidence of heterogeneity in the data (e.g., large BFs for high heterogeneity models) against an \textit{a priori} belief that, in general, strong heterogeneity might be rare.
+In principle, this is straightforward: given a prior distribution on different types of heterogeneity, it is trivial to use the BFs to compute posterior distributions.
+However, there remains an issue of choice of appropriate priors (which also arises in a disguised form in frequentist approaches, for example, in selecting appropriate \mbox{$p$-}value thresholds when testing for heterogeneity).
+Here we have often used discrete uniform distributions for convenience.
+In general, one might want to change this, and appropriate priors may be context-dependent.
+For example, in a meta-analysis one might upweight models with limited heterogeneity (the CEFN prior), whereas in an gene--environment interaction study one might allow more heterogeneity.